List of migrant vessel incidents on the Mediterranean Sea: 2016

 On 21 September 2016, a boat capsized off the Egyptian coast with around 600 migrants on board in the Mediterranean Sea.
-204 bodies were recovered (including at least 30 children) and around 160 people were rescued, as tens of people remain missing, with approximately 300 people predicted to have died.
+204 bodies were recovered (including at least 30 children) and around 160 people were rescued.
+Many people remain missing, with approximately 300 people predicted to have died.
 Four people were arrested for trafficking and breaking capacity laws.
 The incident may be the worst this year in the Mediterranean Sea.

-3 November

 On 3 November, around 240 people died in two migrant boat capsizing incidents off the coast of Libya.
-29 people survived the first wreck, with about 120 deaths reported.
-Only two people survived the second wreck, with again around 120 deaths reported.
-Another hundred people are believed to have drowned off the coast when their boat sank after they were abandoned off Libya without a motor on 17 November.
+29 people survived the first wreck with about 120 deaths reported.
+Only two people survived the second wreck with again around 120 deaths reported.
+Another 100 people are believed to have drowned off the coast when their boat sank after they were abandoned off Libya without a motor on 17 November.
 27 survivors were transported to Italy.
 An estimated 4,700 people have died trying to cross the Mediterranean Sea in 2016.

 2017

-Summary

-According to UNHCR, annual deaths and missing in 2017 stood at 3,139.
+In 2017, the number of people who died or were declared missing at sea remained tragically high, despite being lower than in each of the two preceding years.
+According to the United Nations High Commissioner for Refugees (UNHCR), an estimated 3,139 people lost their lives or went missing while attempting to cross the Mediterranean.
+Of this figure, 2,344 individuals were reported as missing, while 795 were confirmed dead.

+The Central Mediterranean route accounted for the vast majority of these casualties, with 2,874 deaths or disappearances.
+This route, often utilized by migrants attempting to reach Europe from North Africa, has long been recognized as one of the most dangerous migratory paths in the world.
+In contrast, the Eastern Mediterranean saw a significant decrease in fatalities, with only 56 people recorded as dead or missing.
+The Western Mediterranean, however, accounted for 209 deaths or disappearances.
+These figures highlight the ongoing peril faced by migrants attempting these dangerous journeys.

+The International Organization for Migration (IOM) corroborated these estimates, recording a similar total of 3,139 deaths and disappearances.
+The IOM also noted that 2,891 of these deaths were due to drowning, further emphasizing the hazardous nature of these sea crossings.

+Throughout 2017, the death toll fluctuated monthly, with a peak occurring in May, when 623 individuals lost their lives.
+June followed closely behind, with 539 reported dead or missing.
+Tragically, there was at least one significant maritime disaster, resulting in more than 20 casualties, recorded every month of the year, except for December.
+These statistics serve as a sobering reminder of the extreme risks that migrants face in their search for safety and better opportunities, particularly on the treacherous Mediterranean routes.

 2018

-Summary

-According to UNHCR, annual deaths and missing in 2018 stood at 2,277.